-TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was Laughing Buddha On The Set; Will Truly Be Missed!
+TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was The Laughing Buddha On The Sets; Will Truly Be Missed!

 Varun Dhawan Tweets

-When a fan asked Bollywood actor Varun Dhawan about the sudden demise of Kavi Kumar Azad, the actor tweeted, "He was very sweet when I meet him and entertained india for so@many years he will be missed deeply #varunsays."
+When a fan asked Bollywood actor Varun Dhawan about the sudden demise of Kavi Kumar Azad, the actor tweeted, "He was very sweet when I meet him and entertained india for so@many years he will be missed deeply #varunsays." - (sic)

+According to Spotboye report, the funeral will be held today (July 10) at the Mira Road (East) Crematorium between 12.30-1.00 pm, opposite Joggers Park.

 Taarak Mehta Ka Ooltah Chashmah's Team Is Shocked Over Dr Hathi Aka Kavi Kumar Azad's Death!